SparkVA/spark-docs/docs/pilot-handbook/admin-policies/flights-and-activity.md

 - Desktop Based Clients
     - smartCARS 3
-- Online Network
+    - vmsACARS
-    - VATSIM
+- Online ATC Network With Verifiable Records Of the Flight
-- Manually Filed
+- Manually Filed Via The Website

 !!! warning "Notice Regarding Manually Filed Reports"

     All PIREPs should be filed via our approved ACARS clients.
 However, we understand there are reasons why this may not be possible.

     Each PIREP filed manually must contain comments to justify filing manually.
 Eg. you performed a flight that smartCARS can't track, flight tracking failed, etc.

     All submissions must contain a link to evidence that the flight was flown with the hours specified in the "Flight Time" field.

-    Any PIREPs found to have been faked will be addressed via the policies outlined in the docs.
+    If you do encounter an issue with ACARS, please contact support via Discord, as depending on the issue, we still may have your flight tracking data, and we could possibly “resurrect” your report.

 A flight is considered valid when the user has successfully flown between the departure point and either the intended arrival point or alternate point using at least one of the approved tracking methods.
 If the departure point and arrival point are the same point, the user must satisfy one of the following minimum requirements: